First League of the Federation of Bosnia and Herzegovina

-The league consists of 16 teams.
-Each team plays a total of 30 games during the course of a regular season, twice each team (once at home and once away).
+The league consists of 14 teams.
+Each team plays a total of 26 games during the course of a regular season, twice each team (once at home and once away).
 The league champion is promoted to the Premier League of Bosnia and Herzegovina.
 Relegated teams fall to the Second League of the Federation of Bosnia and Herzegovina.
-The number of relegated clubs depends on how many teams will enter the competition - Four winners of the third level leagues (Second league) and clubs relegated from the Premier League.
-Depending on the situation, three to five teams can be relegated.
+The number of relegated clubs depends on how many teams will enter the competition the following seasons which is decided seasonally by the Football Association.
+Depending on the outcome, two to three teams can be relegated.

 Sponsorship

 On 13 August 2020, the Football Association of the Federation of Bosnia and Herzegovina signed a three-year deal with Mtel regarding the sponsorship of the league, effectively renaming the league m:tel First League.
+On 12 September 2024, the Football Association of the Federation of Bosnia and Herzegovina signed a three-year deal with WWin regarding the sponsorship of the league, effectively renaming the league WWin First League.